 - Fever

 - Dehydration

 - Medications

 - Hyperthyroidism

-- DT
+- DT:

 - Heat cramps, heat exhaustion, heat stroke

 - CNS lesions or tumors

-- Recommended exam: Mental Status, Skin, Heart, Lung, Abdomen, Extremities, Neuro. - Extremes of age are more prone to heat emergencies. - Cocaine, amphetamines, and salicylates may elevate body temperatures. - Sweating generally disappears as body temperatures rise over 104° F (40° C). - Intense shivering may occur as patient is cooled. - Active cooling includes application of cold packs or ice (not directly on skin), fanning either by air conditioning or fanning.
+- Recommended exam: Mental Status, Skin, Heart, Lung, Abdomen, Extremities, Neuro. - Extremes of age are more prone to heat emergencies. - Cocaine, amphetamines, and salicylates may elevate body temperatures. - Sweating generally disappears as body temperatures rise over 104° F (40° C). - Intense shivering may occur as patient is cooled. - Active cooling includes application of cold packs or ice (not directly on skin), fanning either by air conditioning or fanning. - Cold Saline is not to be administered for the treatment of hyperthermia unless directed by telemetry physician.